Noodle-ai/mlflow_part2_dockerEnv/README.rst

   mlflow models build-docker -m "./mlruns/1/<run_id>/artifacts/model" -n "serve_model"

-We can then serve the model, exposing it at port 5001 on the host with the following command.
+We can then serve the model, exposing it at port 5001 on the host with the following command:

 .. code-block:: bash